Cray-HPE/docs-csm/operations/network/management_network/transceiver_cable_guide.md

 * QQSFP AOC
 * Q1000BASE-T and 1000BASE-SX/LX/ZX modules

-** Systems limited to 10/40GbE will support modules and cables accordingly
+> Systems limited to 10/40GbE will support modules and cables accordingly.

 #### SN2700

-Supports speeds of 1/10/25/40/50 and 100GbE
+Supports speeds of 1/10/25/40/50 and 100GbE.

 * QSFP28, SFP28 (with QSA) short and long range optics
 * QQSFP28 to QSFP28 DAC Cable